discope-pms/discope/README.md

 As a general rule, every booking created as part of a test must:
 * Pass the controller check corresponding to its status.
 * Be viewable and editable via the front-end (when the rollback is commented out).

+## Circe-CI pipeline

+1) Create a Circle-CI account with your email address : https://app.circleci.com/
+2) Link your GitHub acount using OAuth, via [User Settings > Account Integrations]
+3) Connect to the Discope-PMS pipleine

+As member of the "discope-pms" organizarion and collaborator of the "discope" repository, circle-ci should display "discope-pms" amongst your organizations

+* Go to your Dashboard: https://app.circleci.com/home/
+* Select "discope-pms" organization
+* Click on "Setup a Project"
+* Select Discope

+Now you should be able to see the pipeline at : https://app.circleci.com/pipelines/github/discope-pms/discope